How to expand an app internationally: A complete guide

 - App performance at critical condition: It’s important to also test the limits of your app’s performance to ensure a low risk of crashing.
 This can be performed using mobile app testing tools such as Akamai CloudTest

 Below, we’ve outlined aspects of your marketing strategy you need to consider when developing your international strategy.

 Providing a great experience for your target audience

 Your marketing efforts should focus on creating the best user experience across the regions where you’re planning on growing your app.
 Although you will need to localize content and make similar adjustments per region, the user experience must be optimized before introducing users to your brand.

-Localizing is the practice of tailoring your app for a specific market.
+Localizing your app is the practice of tailoring your product for a specific market.
+For instance, you might translate your app into a new language or change graphics to reflect the local market.
 This is a critical step when launching your app internationally.
-Localization gives you access to a global market by increasing your visibility in target regions, with a recent study by Distomo showing that users are 128 percent more likely to download an app that is in their native language.
+A study by Distomo showing that users are 128 percent more likely to download an app that is in their native language.
 Companies also recorded a 26 percent increase in revenue for each country as a result of app localization.

 How to localize an app in four steps

-The first step to app localization is to gather all the resources that will need to be adapted for new markets.
-This includes all content, copy, images and videos.
+The first step to app localization is to gather all the content that will need to be adapted for new markets.
+This includes all copy, images and videos.

 We strongly recommend providing translators with the context relevant to your product’s niche.
 This will avoid complications when translating and save resources further down the line.
 Translation tools with management software are available to help app developers provide the right context for translators.